-One of the biggest causes for poor mental health is debt and the stress of being in financial difficulties.
+One of the biggest causes of poor mental health is debt and the stress of being in financial difficulties.
 This wouldn’t normally be an article I’d write about.
-But given the circumstances many people are finding themselves in, I think it’s an important one to cover.
-The cost of living crisis (cost of greed crisis) is likely to get worse as it gets colder.
+But given the circumstances many people are finding themselves in, I think it’s important to cover.
+The cost of living crisis (cost of greed crisis) will likely worsen as it gets colder.

 Cost Of Living Tips